-- 10.1 In our schools we encourage children to take responsibility and to make decisions.
-This part of the culture of our schools and relates to children of all ages. - 10.2 Children are involved at an appropriate level in setting targets in their Steps to Success.
-Children are encouraged to make judgements about their own performance against their targets.
+- 10.1 As part of the culture of our schools, we encourage children to take responsibility and make decisions for their learning.
+We ensure that every child and young person, including those with SEND, receives the very best education so that they are empowered to develop, learn and achieve to the best of their ability. - 10.2 Children are involved at an appropriate level in setting targets in their Steps to Success and are encouraged to make judgements about their own performance against their targets.
 We recognise success here as we do in any other aspect of school life.